wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `component`
     </td>
     <td markdown="span">
-     The value `java-jdbc` is assigned by the OpenTracing or OpenTelemetry library.
+     The value `java-jdbc` is assigned by the library.

      Example: `component=java-jdbc`
     </td>